Phrygian cap: In Revolutionary America

-In Latin America
+In Latin America and Haiti

 Many of the anti-colonial revolutions in Latin America were heavily inspired by the imagery and slogans of the American and French Revolutions.
 As a result, the cap has appeared on the coats of arms of many Latin American nations.
 The coat of arms of Haiti includes a Phrygian cap to commemorate that country's foundation by rebellious slaves.

 The cap had also been displayed on certain Mexican coins (most notably the old 8-reales coin) through the late 19th century into the mid-20th century.
-Today, it is featured on the coats of arms or national flags of Argentina, Bolivia, Colombia, Cuba, El Salvador, Haiti, Nicaragua and Paraguay.
+Today, it is featured on the coats of arms or national flags of Argentina, Bolivia, Colombia, Republica Dominicana, Cuba, El Salvador, Haiti, Nicaragua and Paraguay.